 Boise Personal Injury Lawyer

-The effects of a catastrophic injury can completely upheave your life.
+The effects of a catastrophic personal injury can completely upheave your life.
 Not only will you be stuck dealing with they physical damage done, but you’ll likely be impacted financially when you need to take time off of work to focus on your recovery.
 This can put your family in financial ruin if you’re unable to continue supporting your household.

 When you suffer injuries caused by the negligent or careless actions of another person, you shouldn’t be stuck paying for the damages you’re facing.
-Hold the negligent parties responsible for their actions by working with a qualified Boise personal injury lawyer.
+Hold the negligent parties responsible for their actions by working with a qualified Boise personal injury attorney.
 The attorneys at Craig Swapp & Associates can help you present a compelling case for why you deserve compensation.

 Work and Construction Accidents